rafael2k/bitdance-pc_metric/README.md

 - Financial support by the following Brazilian agencies: CAPES and FAP-DF

-- Mylene C.Q.
-Farias, my PhD advisor

-- Pedro Garcia Freitas, my PhD co-advisor

 ## License

-This code is licensed under GNU General Public License version 3 or any higher version, while the color paces conversion code is MIT licensed.
+This code is licensed under GNU General Public License version 3 or any higher version, while the color paces conversion and the Open3D code are MIT licensed.